 Divorce can be a messy, tricky and trying ordeal for anyone.
 So much of how it plays out depends on your personal situation.
 It’s hard enough to disentangle two lives, especially if there are children involved.
-But throw in a house on what to do with it on top of all that and you’ve got a recipe for potential disaster.
+But throw in a house and figuring out what to do with it on top of all the other stuff, and you’ve got a recipe for potential disaster.
 Selling a house during a divorce might seem hasty to some but it can often be a way to jumpstart the new beginning for both sides.
 It might also be a requirement of the settlement.
 Whatever the reason, there are ways you can sell your house fast during a divorce.
 Here are some tips to sell quick.

 Selling Your House During a Divorce

 Before you list your house on the open market, you need to make sure both sides of the divorce have reviewed all of the financial issues and legal entanglements surrounding the house.
-Those will need to be sorted out before you move forward on anything.
-You don’t want to start attracting buyers and then find out one side doesn’t have the full story.
+Those will need to be sorted out before you move forward with anything.
+You don’t want to start attracting buyers and then find out that you don’t have all your ducks in a row.

 When selling a house, there are so many small things you need to consider that can be hard to see or understand from the outside.
 However, it’s important to have these discussions now instead of when it’s too late, especially if the divorce proceedings are progressing.

 You need to be asking tough questions.
 Who is going to maintain the house until it’s sold?
 Who is paying the mortgage?
 Who is in charge of HOA dues?
 Who is making sure the electricity stays on?